 Next, enter the name of your product feed and select how you will enter your product information.
 You may choose from Google Sheets, Upload, or Content API.

-If you choose Google Sheets, are allowed to either use and upload your spreadsheet or use a template by Google Merchant Center.
+If you choose Google Sheets, are allowed to either use and upload your spreadsheet or use a template by Google Merchant Centre.

-The spreadsheet provided is utilized to manage the product attributes that Google will use to display.
+The spreadsheet provided is utilised to manage the product attributes that Google will use to display.
 Here is a brief list of the few required product characteristics in creating your Google Shopping Ads:

 - ID – the product’s unique identifier.
 It is preferred to use the SKU, if possible.

 - Title – it should match the products’ landing page.
-You may add any specifics that users search, as such color, style, or even size.
+You may add any specifics that users search, as such colour, style, or even size.